RafalW3bCraft/garage-management-system/ENVIRONMENT_SETUP.md

    - `- WhatsApp Service: ⚠ Disabled (mock mode)`

 ### Step 3: Test the Services

-**Test SMS/OTP:**
-1. Try registering with a mobile phone number
-2. Check if you receive the SMS verification code
-3. Complete the verification process

 **Test WhatsApp:**
 1. Ensure phone numbers are in E.164 format with "whatsapp:" prefix